flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimInstallationGuide.rst

 * Linux - Ubuntu 14.04
 * `ROS - Indigo`_

-FlytSim is based on Gazebo which comes in packaged with ROS Indigo (Gazebo 2).
+FlytSim is based on Gazebo2 which comes in packaged with ROS Indigo.
+If in case, you have an upgraded version of Gazebo, please install Gazebo2 before moving ahead in this tutorial.
+In future, we will add support for upgraded versions of Gazebo as well.

+..
 But if you want to upgrade your Gazebo version, follow the steps mentioned in `this`_ tutorial.

 We have provided the following two approaches for installing FlytSim: